-VARIANCE FROM NOMINATON: Should the Nomination vary more than a 5 percent range at any Delivery Point for any day due to production variances, Seller shall provide to Buyer facsimile notice of such variance not later than noon of the business day prior to gas flow.
+VARIANCE FROM NOMINATON: Should the Nomination vary more than a 5 percent range at any Delivery Point for any day due to production variances, Seller shall provide to Buyer facsimile notice of such variance not later than 9:00 a.m.
+C.T. of the business day prior to gas flow.
 The Nomination shall become the variance minus or plus the former Nomination for the Delivery Point.
-Seller shall be responsible for any costs or fees incurred by Buyer as the result of such variance and Buyer may deduct all such fees from proceeds due Seller.
-In the event that Seller fails to provide Buyer facsimile notice of such variance by noon of the business day prior to gas flow, the Contract Price for such variant quantity, that is 5 percent in excess of the Nomination, shall be the "Absolute Low" price stated in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day.
-In the event that Seller fails to provide Buyer facsimile notice of such variance by noon of the business day prior to gas flow and Seller’s delivery of gas hereunder varies more than 5 percent below the Nomination (the “Variance Shortfall”), then Seller shall pay to Buyer an amount equal to (a) the postive difference, if any, difference between (i) the "Absolute High" price stated in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day minus (ii) the Contract Price, multiplied by (b) the Variance Shortfall for each gas day.
-Notwithstanding the foregoing, nothing herein shall obligate the Buyer to take any gas in excess of the MaxDQ.
-To the extent that Seller is liable for the Replacement Price Differential in accordance with Section 2 of the GTC, this Section shall not apply. gas flow
+In the event that Seller fails to provide Buyer facsimile notice of such variance by 9:00 a.m.
+C.T. of the business day prior to gas flow, the Contract Price for such variant quantity, that is 5 percent in excess of the Nomination, shall be the "Absolute Low" price stated in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day.
+In the event that Seller fails to provide Buyer facsimile notice of such variance by 9:00 a.m.
+C.T. of the business day prior to gas flow and Seller’s delivery of gas hereunder varies more than 5 percent below the Nomination (the “Variance Shortfall”), then Seller shall pay to Buyer an amount equal to (a) the postive difference, if any, difference between (i) the "Absolute High" price stated in Gas Daily® (Financial Times Energy), or successor publication, in the column "Daily Price Survey" under the listing applicable to the geographic location closest in proximity to the Delivery Point(s) for the relevant gas day minus (ii) the Contract Price, multiplied by (b) the Variance Shortfall for each gas day.
+Furthermore, if Seller’s fails to provide Buyer facsimile notice of such variance by 9:00 a.m.
+C.T. of the business day prior to gas flow, Seller shall be responsible for any costs or fees incurred by Buyer as the result of such variance and Buyer may deduct all such fees from proceeds due Seller.
+Notwithstanding anything to the contrary in this Variance from Nomination Section, any reduction in the Nomination in accordance with this Section shall not affect the first of the month percentages as set forth in the Contract Price and any reduction shall first be taken from the Gas Daily priced quantities.